briansimiyuj/doctor-appointment-app/README.md

   5. Get appointed doctors from the local storage
   6. If there are no appointed doctors, display a message saying "No Appointments"
   7. If there are appointed doctors, loop through the appointed doctors array and create a card component and mount it on the Appointed Doctors Page
     a.
+Retreive `showCancelModal` and `closeCancelModal` state variables from `updatPatientDetails` hook
+    b.
+Retrieve `cancelAppointment` function from `BookingSlots` hook
+    c.
 Pass doctor info as props to the card component
-    b.
+    d.
 Display the doctor's name, date, time, and location
-    c.
-Create a button to cancel the appointment if the appointment is upcoming otherwise a button to view the appointment history
+    e.
+Create two buttons, one for canceling the appointment and one for viewing the appointment details
+      i.
+On clicking the cancel button, call the `showCancelAppointmentModal` function and pass the appointment as a parameter

+    e.
+If `showCancelModal` is true, mount the Cancel Appointment Modal and pass `appointment`, `closeCancelModal`, and `cancelAppointment` as props

     #### Appointed Patients